Lady Gaga offers half a million dollars for her stolen French bulldogs after walker was ambushed

 On Thursday, Lady Gaga’s father, Joe Germanotta, told the New York Post that the family is “devastated” by the abduction of the star’s beloved pets.

-“We’re just sick over it, it’s really horrible,” Germanotta, who is a Manhattan restaurateur, said.
+“We’re just sick over it, it’s really horrible,” said Joe Germanotta, who is a Manhattan restaurateur.

 “It’s like someone took one of your kids.”